CyrusMoreno/alpacas-r-socute/py/quick_ref.md

 ### Quick Reference

-I want to compare Pandas to R. I base this to [Comparison with R / R libraries](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_r.html#compare-with-r)
+You can also find more info in [Comparison with R / R libraries](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_r.html#compare-with-r) which compares Pandas coming from R.

 ### Querying, filtering, sampling